jeremenichelli/typeform-payload-helpers/README.md

 ### `getAnswerValue`

-Given an `answer` object return the corresponding response value.
+Given an `answer` object returns the corresponding response value.

 ```js
 import { getAnswerValue } from 'typeform-payload-helpers';